bMorgan01/MetricsApi/README.md

 MetricsAPI gets its data from shell commands.
 You will need to install the following with your package manager:
 `sysstat`
 `sensors`

+### Try It!
+I run the following command to start the API.
+Keep in mind that I only run this on my local network and the API is not open to the internet.
+As per Flask documention --app run is not intended for production.
+You should follow a Flask app deployment procedure (there are tons of them online) if you wish to open your API to the WWW.

+`flask --app main run --host=0.0.0.0`